-School Student Generation Rates for Single-Family Units of Students ed by Project Elementary 0.3193 • 18 Middle 0.0651 4 High School 0.1327 7 Total 0.5171 29 Unified School District 20 ulation Projects by Residence phics Report d.
+School Student Generation Rates for Single-Family Units of Students Elementary 0.3193 - 18 Middle 0.0651 4 High School 0.1327 7 Total 0.5171 29 Unified School District 20 ulation Projects by Residence aphics Report d.
 Parks?
 15d.
-Response: (Se ource: General Pl an EIR, Section 5.14, Recre eation) population.
-The propo- fully occupied, will hot for 0.55 acre (approxing).
-As provided in the Pro- centrally located Com- include amenities such square feet of common increase in demand on impacts from the prop- generated by the propi- close proximity of the pro- residing onsite will be provision of new or phaless than significant.
-In addition, to ensure the impact fees for regional sed project involvence approximately nately 24,175 squarely 24,175 squarely discretized project Description, the munity Green cover as a multipurpose open space and recexisting parks could posed project are a ct, the provision operoject site.
-The slips spread amongst the spread amongst the spread and parks, local parks, local parks, local parks the City's standards for pares the construction and occur 185 residents.
-Based on the rare feet) of parkland.
-The project includes developmening 0.30 acre and a Commalawn, picnic tables, and barbareational space onsite, exceeded occur from the 185 resider anticipated to be minimal defonsite facilities, and the exact facilities and the exact facilities.
-Therefore the existing facilities.
-Therefore the existing facilities are considered to parkland in the City, the pare search adjusted to parks will be less related to parks will be less nent of two unity Paseo eques.
-Over eding the Ge tts that will be use to the lin- cisting amou ark facilities ore, the project d cause envi single-family sidents, the proposition of 0.20 acre.
-Tall, the project neral Plan stance generated from the generated from the public pathat could occept will not incommental impose fees, where a see fees, where residences, we ject will create ilities, including these park fact will provide of dard.
-In addition the project of residents thankland that is the project of the p ng a large, cilities will over 29,000 on, a slight.
+Response: (So ource: General Pl an EIR, Section 5.14, Recre eation) population.
+The propofully occupied, will hot for 0.55 acre (approxinated Continuous).
+As provided in the Procentrally located Comminclude amenities such square feet of common increase in demand on impacts from the properties of the properties of the properties of the provision of new or phase than significant. sed project involving approximately 24,175 squarely 24,175 squarely pact Description, to munity Green cover as a multipurpose open space and reflexisting parks coursed project are act, the provision of project site.
+The slips spread amongst the spread amongst the City's standards for pares the construction and occu 185 residents.
+Based on the name feet) of parkland.
+The project includes developmening 0.30 acre and a Comm lawn, picnic tables, and barb creational space onsite, exceed to occur from the 185 resident anticipated to be minimal dust of onsite facilities, and the except increase in demand for parents in demand for parents will be required that could of parkland in the City, the parents, and aquatics facilities.
+Pay related to parks will be less related to parks will be less. pancy of 56 number of remainder of two unity Paseo eques.
+Over eding the Gets that will be to the limisting amountark facilities are, the project cause enviroject will be ment of the onsite park factor of 0.20 acre.
+The project neral Plan stander generated from the distribution of public part that could occur will not incommental impose fees, where a see fees, where a side of the part of public publ residences, we ject will create the control of the ng a large, cilities will over 29,000 on, a slight.
 However, nat will be located in 15 residents s such that acts will be evelopment e.
-Other public fa acilities?
+Other public fa ncilities?
 Public Library Website: htt ps://www.r iversideca.gov ıt.asp) Less than Significant libraries.
 The Arlanza mile from the project public facilities.
-How development is not ex E Impact.
+How development is not ex Impact.
 The Cit Branch Library is site.
-The proposed sever, with a projupected to substant y of Riverside Pubic Librar over 13,000 square feet and project may result in an in- ected total of approximate tially increase the demand of s, impacts will be less than s y consists of is located a cremental in ly 185 people of these services. f one Main Lit 9556 Magnot crease in the uble occupying ibrary and sevilia Avenue, we see of libraries the residence ven branch hich is 0.5 s and other es, project 16.
-RECREATION N and regional p arks or other recre sical deterioration e of existing neighborhood eational facilities such that of the facility would occur
+The proposed ever, with a proj pected to substan y of Riverside Pubic Librar over 13,000 square feet and I project may result in an indicated total of approximated tially increase the demand of s, impacts will be less than s i y consists of is located a cremental in ly 185 people of these services. of one Main Li tt 9556 Magnol crease in the u ple occupying brary and sevila Avenue, we see of libraries the residence ven branch hich is 0.5 s and other es, project 16.
+RECREATION N and regional p arks or other recre se of existing neighborhood eational facilities such that of the facility would occur